-- 1. Points are accumulated by the horse and not by the exhibitor. - 2.
-The equipment required for all driving classes shall include a whip, collar, or breast collar with standard driving bridle.
+1. Points are accumulated by the horse and not by the exhibitor.

+- 2. The equipment required for all driving classes shall include a whip, collar, or breast collar with standard driving bridle.
 An open driving bridle is acceptable.
 Appropriate bits, including leverage bits, may be used.
 Overcheck or side checks permitted at the option of exhibitors.
 To be shown in appropriate two (2) or four (4) wheel vehicle suitable to the horse.
 Breeching or thimbles may be used at the option of the exhibitor. - 3.
 Entries shall be serviceably sound and shown without artificial appliances (i.e., wired ears). - 4.
 Attire Drivers (and passengers) should conform to the type of turnout and horse presented (i.e. pleasure, roadster, etc.) but should always be neat and clean.
 Appropriate attire for gentlemen includes hat, coat or jacket, shirt, pants, and tie.
 Appropriate attire for ladies includes tasteful dress, tailored suit, skirt, or slacks, with blouse, vest, or jacket.
 Hats, gloves and/or aprons/lap robes are optional unless otherwise noted for specific classes. - 5.
 One passenger permitted.
 Any assistance to the driver will result in disqualification. - 6.
 Horses/Pony greater than 40" may not be combined with Miniature/Pony 40" or less in any driving event. - 7.
-Headers are optional, but recommended for all driving classes, except where noted. - 8.
+Headers are optional, but recommended for all driving classes. - 8.
 Headers are mandatory for all youth drivers, except where noted. - 9.
 Headers are to be fourteen (14) years of age or older. - 10.
 A driving whip shall be defined as a whip with a firm stock of suitable length for the horse being exhibited. - 11.
-Drivers may not be asked to dismount the vehicle.
+Drivers may not be asked to dismount the vehicle. - 12.
+No bells, noise makers, or live passenger animals are allowed in any driving class.